agroknow/ieru-api-server/README.md

 **Configure api.php file**

-For allowing javascript cross domain calls (e.g: requesting API from the organic edunet web app), you can configure the value of the constant XDOMAIN_ALLOWED_SERVER located in the php file, but by default it allows Ajax calls from any serveer.
-Include "http://".
+For allowing javascript cross domain calls (e.g: requesting API from the organic edunet web app), you can configure the value of the constant XDOMAIN_ALLOWED_SERVER located in the php file, but by default it allows Ajax calls from any server.
+Include "http://" in the server name.
 Useful too for development and preproduction machines.

 **Done!**